kevinwmiller/codepods-demographics-client/DevelopmentNotes.md

   -   vagrant destroy
 - When adding new node packages, be sure to save it to the package.json using the -s modifier
 - If testing a new branch, run "git checkout {{BranchName}}" and then run "yarn update" in /vagrant
-- Due to some issues with Windows and symlinks, an administrator command prompt may be needed when running "yarn update"